ksmilda/Excel_Airbnb/README.md

 # Excel_Airbnb

-In this project, I'm doing data cleaning, data processing, data analysing, and data visualization on Microsoft Excel using real life data from [listed Airbnb on Naples, Italy](https://insideairbnb.com/).
+In this project, I'm doing data cleaning, data processing, data analysing, and data visualization on Microsoft Excel using real life data from [Airbnb listings on Naples, Italy](https://insideairbnb.com/) to explore patterns in pricing, availability, and host licensing status.
 This dataset containt 10699 entries and several columns.
 Take a look at dataset [here](/airbnb_naples1.xlsx).

 <img width="1913" height="584" alt="image" src="https://github.com/user-attachments/assets/becf97c3-a3e4-4731-b574-f4a557b768c9" />